SEI-SEA-1-25/express-project-organizer/readme.md

 #### Backstory: Project Organizer

 Keeping track of projects is a necessary part of peoples' personal lives and businesses.
-Another individual has created a project organizer that allows you to create and view projects, but it'd be nice to categorize projects.
+Another individual has created an open source project organizer that allows you to create and view projects, but it'd be nice to categorize projects.
 Let's add this functionality!

 ## Getting Started

-We'll be using an existing application that includes one model, a few routes, and a few views.
+We'll be using an existing application that includes one model, and a few routes.

 * Fork and clone this repository
 * Run `npm install` to install dependencies from the existing `package.json` file
   * Use `nodemon` to start your application
 * Setup your database (this app already has one existing model)
+  * Run `sequelize init:config` and update the config file
   * Run `sequelize db:create` to create the database
   * Run `sequelize db:migrate` to run migrations
   * Run `sequelize db:seed:all` to populate the database with 4 projects from previous Seattle cohorts.